AllenCompSci/Galaga2.0/README.md

 Josh: Research (Player / Sound) Helped Omar and Indhar implement image aashay into the graphics program.

-**Week 2: Continue Work on Graphics Panel / Get Sound working (IMPORTANT)
+**Week 2: Continue Work on Graphics Panel (specifically player.
+Enemies later) / Get Sound working (IMPORTANT)

 (Read Me instructions 1 (#) at the begining of a line followed by space for Small Heading 2(#) for large font heading.
 Keep Weekly Progress in Read Me)